billrobbins/shared-shipping-methods/readme.md

 4. Select the shared method you want to use from the drop-down.
 5. Give your method a title.
 This will be visible to customers at checkout and in the cart.
 6. Save your settings.

+There is also a setting in WooCommerce > Settings > Shipping > Shipping Options that can be used to specify the shared shipping methods zone.
+The selected zone here will be the source of the available shared shipping methods.